fomplo/website/README.md

 - `/api/edge/mining` Get the latest mining stats from Signum chain
 - `/api/edge/network` Get the latest status from Signum chain

+If you use it, let us know how you use it! it can be really awesome for the community!

 ### Services
 The fomplo website consists of multiple centralized services in order to provide the best experience for the user.
 We will classify which centralized tools we use.